-- We promote an atmosphere of mutual respect and trust between racial groups, within school and also with regard to the wider community.
+The school aims to promote an atmosphere of mutual respect and trust between racial groups, within school and also with regard to the wider community.
 This is fostered through the Behaviour policy, through curriculum content, through collective worship and school celebrations.
 The school strives at all times for an inclusive ethos.
-For example, we conduct celebrations in a manner in which all children can participate there are no "rites" specific to one religion which might exclude other children.
-All school policies should make reference, where appropriate, to equal opportunities, including race equality issues. - Our curriculum is based on inclusion.
+For example, we conduct celebrations in a manner in which all children can participate - there are no "rites" specific to one religion which might exclude other children.
+All school policies should make reference, where appropriate, to equal opportunities, including race equality issues.

+Our curriculum is based on inclusion.
 Learning materials recognise the value of diversity, and seek to avoid concentration on one culture or tradition only.
 At the same time, it is also important that ethnic minority children feel they belong in Britain.
-Diversity is reflected in the choice of literacy texts, and in themes for humanities, art and technology, for example.
+Diversity should be reflected in the choice of literacy texts, and in themes for humanities, art and technology, for example.
 We strive to avoid using any materials which contain racist stereotypes, and aim to present positive images of diversity.
-We try to ensure that different cultural and ethnic groups are accorded equal value. - In religious education, we follow Rochdale's Agreed Syllabus for RE.
+We try to ensure that different cultural and ethnic groups are accorded equal value.

+In religious education, we follow Rochdale's Agreed Syllabus for RE.
 Within this framework, we stress commonality, e.g. belief in God, similar ethical codes, and the importance of the religious community.
 We also emphasise the need for all religious and cultural groups in Rochdale to learn about each other, to build understanding.

-- Planning for extra-curricular activities takes account of children's commitments outside school, and of parental concerns related to religion and culture.
-We aim to participate in LA initiatives where possible, e.g. LA Poetry weeks, Spiral Dance festival etc. - We have high expectations of all our pupils, and we are aware that children at the early stages of learning English should not be viewed as having special needs, or being "slow learners".
+Planning for extra-curricular activities takes account of children's commitments outside school, and of parental concerns related to religion and culture.
+We aim to participate in LA initiatives where possible, e.g. LA Poetry weeks, Spiral Dance festival.

+We have high expectations of all our pupils, and we are aware that children at the early stages of learning English should not be viewed as having special needs, or being "slow learners".
 Access to the curriculum is provided through our classroom support.
-Our approach to English as an Additional Language and to bilingualism is described in the EAL policy. - The school admission form includes details of religion, language, ethnic origin and dietary requirements.
+Our approach to English as an Additional Language and to bilingualism is described in the EAL policy.

+The school admission form includes details of religion, language, ethnic origin and dietary requirements.
 Care is taken to check the correct spelling and pronunciation of names.
 Regulations for school dress take account of cultural and religious considerations.
 In PE, however, health and safety requirements must always be paramount.
-School meals are provided by Facilities Management, including Halal meat and non-meat dishes. - Where incidents of racist behaviour occur, these are usually concerned with unkind comments to children who are lighter or darker skinned (but still Pakistani), behaviour that excludes children who are not members of the school's main religious group,(i.e. Sunni/Shia), and refusal to accept that non Pakistani children may be Muslims.
-All racist incidents are reported on the LA termly returns. - We support families new to Britain in settling down and in understanding life in Britain by offering support, guidance and information.
-We celebrate their heritage and teachers take time to teach their children about where their peers have come from to develop understanding and foster tolerance. - Attainment data is analysed according to ethnicity, and comparisons made with the national figures for Pakistani children to ensure that we have high expectations. - Our curriculum celebrates cultural and religious differences, embraces celebration days, beliefs and customs and raises awareness of diversity.
+School meals are provided by Facilities Management, including Halal meat and non-meat dishes.

+Where incidents of racist behaviour occur, these are usually concerned with unkind comments to children who are lighter or darker skinned (but still Pakistani), behaviour that excludes children who are not members of the school's main religious group,(i.e. Sunni/Shia), and refusal to accept that non Pakistani children may be Muslims.
+All racist incidents are reported on the LA termly returns.

+Attainment data is analysed according to ethnicity, and comparisons made with the national figures for Pakistani children to ensure that we have high expectations.

 The school population is changing as more Eastern European children and asylum seeker children are being admitted.
-Our aims are to:
+Our aims are to

-- To continue to support families new to Britain in settling down and in understanding life in Britain by offering support, guidance and information. - To monitor and evaluate behaviour and attainment records to ensure equality of opportunity. - To purchase books for the library which are age-appropriate on communicating messages about racial issues and encourage dialogue. - To revisit our RE curriculum
+- Foster understanding and respect between the different groups in school. - To support families new to Britain in settling down and in understanding life in Britain. - To monitor and evaluate behaviour and attainment records to ensure equality of opportunity.